-Why the CEO of Ralph Lauren is bullish on Rent the Runway and The RealReal
+The CEO of Ralph Lauren is surprisingly excited about people not owning their clothes

 “Consumers today are not necessarily excited about owning, particularly the younger population,” Louvet said.
 “We see that across categories—whether that’s cars or real estate—and it’s true also in clothes.”

-He sites the emergence of rental platforms like Rent the Runway and Nuuly, and he’s especially keen on the former.
+He cites the emergence of rental platforms like Rent the Runway and Nuuly, and he’s especially keen on the former.
 He said clothes from across Ralph Lauren’s portfolio are available to rent on the service, and he’s found it a great way to get consumers to sample the brand without necessarily having to commit.

 “This thing is actually gaining momentum,” Louvet says of Rent the Runway.
 “It’s amazing to me, as I meet people, how many people are actually leveraging that platform.”